aleafarrel-id/netcalc-containerized/README.md

 ## License

 This project is open source and made entirely out of personal passion.
 I'm not a professional programmer — in fact, I may not even know how to code properly.

 Feel free to use, modify, or distribute it as you wish.
-I hope you enjoy using it, and if you do, feel free to reach out via Instagram DM!
+I hope you enjoy using it, feel free to reach out via Instagram DM!